blueridgeboost/blueridgeboost.github.io/src/content/instructor.md

 In January 2021, I decided to focus full-time on education.
 After completing my Master of Teaching, I joined the teaching faculty at the Peabody School for the 2022-2023 academic year where I taught Algebra 1 and Algebra 2 to academically advanced middle school students.

-Currently, I am focusing full-time on coding and math classes at Blue Ridge Boost, which I founded in November 2021.
+Currently, I teach one Calculus section, Math 1210-400, at the University of Virginia and I focus on expanding the coding and math classes offered at Blue Ridge Boost.

 ## Education
 * [Master of Science - Mathematics](http://records.ureg.virginia.edu/preview_program.php?catoid=38&poid=4093) from the [University of Virginia](https://www.virginia.edu/)